MarkUgarov/maybe-this-will-help/maven/downloadArtifactories.md

 This will take a long, long, long, long time - depending on the size of the repository.

 ### Step 4: Check the output
-Everything just downloaded should be set into a folder "downloaded" (as a subfolder from where you executed the skript).
+Everything just downloaded should be set into a folder `downloaded` (as a subfolder from where you executed the skript).